Cooperzilla/Macro-Language/readme.md

     >- goto - set yhe x and y of the mouse
     >- setpos - set the x or y of the mouse
 - mouse usage
-    >- click - click once or twice
+    >- click - click left/right/middle once or twice
+    >- scroll - scroll so many clicks
+    >- mousedown - clicks with the mouse but stays down until mouseup
+    >- mouseup - unclicks the mouse from mousedown
 - keyboard
     >- key - press a key
     >- type - type in words